akshaydeo/blog/open_source.md

 title: Open Source
 ---

+**<a href="https://github.com/betacraft/yaag" target="_blank">YAAG (Yet Another API doc Generator) for Golang</a>**

+Golang is awesome for developing web apps.
+And people have created a bunch of awesome Web-Frameworks, Web helper libraries.
+If we consider the entire ecosystem of web apps in Golang everything except API documentation seems to be in place.
+So we have created the first API doc generator for Golang based web apps and calling it Yet another.

 **<a href="https://github.com/RainingClouds/transporter" target="_blank">Transporter</a>**

   * It’s a wrapper for writing socket servers with keeping your business logic separated from the underlying technology for sockets.